sfccdevops/sfcc-vscode-remote/docs/git-credentials.md

 Git Credentials
 ===

-> Before you get too far into things, let's go ahead and get your local developer machine ready to work with containers:
+> Before you get too far into things, let's get your local developer machine ready to work with containers:

 **NOTE:** These instructions are just the most common requirements that should meed _most_ developers needs, and are likely _already_ setup on your machine.
 See [Sharing Git credentials with your container](https://code.visualstudio.com/docs/remote/containers#_sharing-git-credentials-with-your-container) for more specific setup requirements.
 If you have not already created SSH Keys, follow the instructions on [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) or [BitBucket](https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/).